dotnet-presentations/blazor-workshop/docs/01-components-and-layout.md

 </div>
 ```

 Run the app by hitting `Ctrl-F5`.
-Now you should see a list of the specials available.
+Now you should see a list of the specials that are available.

 ![image](https://user-images.githubusercontent.com/1874516/77239386-6c558880-6b97-11ea-9a14-83933146ba68.png)

 ## Create the layout

-Next we'll set up the layout for app.
+Next we'll set up the layout for the app.

 Layouts in Blazor are also components.
 They inherit from `LayoutComponentBase`, which defines a `Body` property that can be used to specify where the body of the layout should be rendered.
 The layout component for our pizza store app is defined in *Shared/MainLayout.razor*.